Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: A General Formulation for Agent UQ

 We now show that our agent UQ formulation captures various existing UQs as special cases. \paragraph{Reduction to single-step LLM UQ.} When $t=1$ and the action space is restricted to responses, LLM UQ can be cast as a special case

 where $O_0$ and $A_{1}$ denote the given question and the corresponding model answer, respectively.
 Most current LLM UQ literature addresses only the conditional answer uncertainty $U(A_1|O_0)$~\citep{malinin2021uncertainty,fadeeva2023lm,farquhar2024detecting}.
-A few also consider the question ambiguity $U(O_0)$~\citep{hou24decomposing,tomov2025the} to reflect the reality of wild user query~\citep{min2020ambigqa}. \paragraph{Reduction to multi-step reasoning UQ.} When the action space involves multi-step reasoning (e.g., chain-of-thought, \citet{wei2022chain}), we have {

-} where $w_i\geq 0$ and $\sum_{i=1}^{T} w_i=1$.
+A few also consider the question ambiguity $U(O_0)$~\citep{hou24decomposing,tomov2025the} to reflect the reality of wild user query~\citep{min2020ambigqa}. \paragraph{Reduction to multi-step reasoning UQ.} When the action space involves multi-step reasoning (e.g., chain-of-thought, \citet{wei2022chain}), we have where $w_i\geq 0$ and $\sum_{i=1}^{T} w_i=1$.
 Here, $O_0$ and $A_T$ denote the given initial query and the model's final response, and $A_i,...,A_{T-1}$ are intermediate outputs.
 Similar to the single-step setup, most existing multi-step UQs~\citep{tanneru2024quantifying,tao2025revisiting} do not consider the question ambiguity $U(O_0)$, so that reduces Eq.~\ref{eq:lrmuq-exact} to Eq.~\ref{eq:lrmuq-noambig}, while a few consider it~\citep{leang2025picsar}.
 Meanwhile, rather than summing up all the step-wise uncertainties, some approaches consider the most uncertain one, i.e., the lowest confidence used in \citet{fu2025deep}, which can be represented by Eq.~\ref{eq:lrmuq-max}.
-Finally, Eq.~\ref{eq:lrmuq-wsum} expresses various weighted average methods, such as a standard length-normalized uncertainty~\citep{kang2025scalable} by setting $w_i=\frac{1}{T}$, and a tail confidence~\citep{fu2025deep} by setting $w_T=1$, and other clever weighting strategies, i.e., top-K mean~\citep{fu2025deep} or model-based estimates~\citep{zhao2025uncertainty}.
+Finally, Eq.~\ref{eq:lrmuq-wsum} expresses various weighted average methods, e.g., length-normalized uncertainty~\citep{kang2025scalable} with $w_i=\frac{1}{T}$, and tail confidence~\citep{fu2025deep} by setting $w_T=1$, and other clever weighting strategies~\citep{zhao2025uncertainty}.

-\paragraph{Connection to process reward modeling.} We further draw a \textit{connection between this trajectory-level UQ problem and the process reward modeling problem}~\citep{uesato2022solving,lightman2024lets, li2025pqm} where we assign credit (reward) for each intermediate reasoning step, and then it can be utilized to evaluate the reasoning trajectory by aggregating the rewards across steps to derive a trajectory-level reward.
+\paragraph{Connection to process reward modeling.} We further draw a \textit{connection between this multi-turn UQ problem and the process reward modeling problem}~\citep{uesato2022solving,lightman2024lets, li2025pqm} where we assign credit (reward) for each intermediate reasoning step, and then it can be utilized to evaluate the reasoning trajectory by aggregating the rewards across steps to derive a trajectory-level reward.
 For example, \citet{lightman2024lets} proposed the product of the step-wise probabilities and the minimum probability between steps as the aggregation method.
 These are analogs to Eq.~\ref{eq:lrmuq-noambig} and Eq.~\ref{eq:lrmuq-max}, respectively.